TS Optics Photoline 102/715 Information (4" Refractor)

 original (made brighter) original (made brighter)

-In several dry runs (December 2020), I checked whether the Atik Infinity camera can be operated at the TLAPO1027.
+In several dry runs (December 2020), I checked whether and how the Atik Infinity camera can be operated at the TLAPO1027.

 Results